 Each year we hold a Celebration Day at Pembroke College Oxford, where entrants from across the country come together for a series of seminars, debates and talks featuring guest writers and public figures, as well lunch in the dining hall.

-Over 120 students were in attendance at the 2018 Celebration Day 29th of June.
+Over 120 students were in attendance at the 2019 Celebration Day held on the 5th July.

 All students participated in morning workshops with professional writers who shared their tips and insights into fields as diverse as investigative journalism, novel writing and poetry.
 In the afternoon our Rick Edwards, Orwell Youth Prize Patron hosted a debate on the question ‘Our Education Equips us for the Future We Want’ before announcing the 2019 Orwell Youth Prize Winners.